djeada/Databases-Notes/notes/07_concurrency_control_and_locking/02_deadlocks.md

 Since neither transaction can proceed until the other releases its lock, a deadlock occurs.

-## Deadlock Concepts
-- A situation where two or more transactions are waiting indefinitely for each other to release locks on resources

-### Characteristics
-- Circular waiting: each transaction is waiting for another transaction in a circular chain
-- No progress: none of the transactions in the deadlock can proceed or complete

 ## Causes of Deadlocks

-### Locking dependencies
-Transactions lock resources in different orders, causing circular dependencies
+- Transactions lock resources in different orders, causing circular dependencies

-###  Nested transactions
-Transactions with multiple levels of nesting can create complex locking scenarios
+- Transactions with multiple levels of nesting can create complex locking scenarios

-### Long-held locks
-Holding locks for extended periods of time increases the chances of deadlocks
+- Holding locks for extended periods of time increases the chances of deadlocks

 ## Deadlock Detection